 The detail almost everyone forgets

-Monaco during the Grand Prix is warm — often 24 to 28°C. But air conditioning on yachts and in hotel lobbies is aggressive.
-A fine cashmere or silk wrap solves this immediately.
-It's the most commonly forgotten item among first-time guests, and the most useful thing of the entire weekend.
+Monaco in early June is warm, often 24 to 28 degrees.
+But air conditioning on yachts and in hotel lobbies is aggressive.
+A cashmere or silk wrap is the most commonly forgotten item among first-time guests and the most useful thing of the entire weekend.
+The LV cashmere scarf, in a classic monogram or solid neutral, solves this without compromising the look.

-If you're preparing a wardrobe for the Grand Prix — or any event on the Monaco calendar — discover my Personal Shopping & Wardrobe Exclusive service.
+If you are preparing a wardrobe for the Grand Prix or any event on the Monaco calendar, discover my Personal Shopping & Wardrobe Exclusive service.

 %20(1).webp)